sandhyaparna/Data-Science/Bagging_Boosting.md

 Output of primary classifiers, called level 0 models, will be used as attributes for another classifier, called meta-model, to approximate the same classification problem. <br/>

 ### Bagging
-* N sets are created from Training data by random sampling with replacement
+* N sets are created from Training data by random sampling with replacement - Any element has the same probability to appear in a new data set.
-*

 ### Boosting
+* N sets are created from Training data by random sampling with replacement - But observations are weighted and therefore some of them will take part in the new sets more often.